Itapemirim Transportes Aéreos (2020–2022)

 Itapemirim Transportes Aéreos Ltda. (also known as ITA or Itapemirim) was a Brazilian airline established in 2020 and belonged to Itapemirim Group.
 On 17 December 2021, the airline suspended all operations for internal restructuring.
 In March 2022, it was announced that the Baufaker Consulting firm bought the company, in which after the Owner Galeb Baufaker Junior defended the termination of the contract.
 ITA had its Air operator's certificate permanently revoked on May 5, 2022.

 History

-This is the second time that Itapemirim Group has operated in the aviation sector.
+This was the second time that Itapemirim Group has operated in the aviation sector.
 The first time was with Itapemirim Transportes Aéreos, which operated between 1991 and 2000.
 It had a cargo division, Itapemirim Cargo, which owned 6 Boeing 727s.
 It flew from Viracopos to Manaus and it also operated on the Campinas-Galeão-Recife-Fortaleza route.
 The other division was Itapemirim Regional, which operated flights between São Paulo and Rio de Janeiro with two Cessna 208 Caravans, between 1997 and 1998.
 It operated until the year 2000, when, without any aircraft, its air operator's certificate was revoked by the defunct Department of Civil Aviation.